 One of the most common misconceptions about men in America today is that they don’t care about the way they look.
-The truth is, most males (despite their outer appearance) have an idealized self-image problem.
+The truth is, most males (despite their outer appearance) have an idealized self-image problem and suffer from male eating disorders.
 Frankly put, men, on average, want to be lean and muscular.
 As is the case with most women, this unrealistic ideal is spoon-fed to many American men via images in the media.

 This need to be physically perfect (or even physically acceptable) has no demographic.
 Studies show that 25% of normal weight males see themselves as underweight, and 90% of teenaged boys strive to “bulk up” and build muscle mass.

 Muscle Dysmorphia, a subclass of Body Dysmorphic Disorder (BDD), is a growing phenomenon that primarily affected male bodybuilders but is now affecting the general population with quarter neither asked nor given.
 This new generation of men obsess about their looks to no end, spending hours a day in the gym and spending egregious amounts of money on a growing market of supplements and cure-alls.
 Many men even resort to steroid abuse to achieve and maintain these new, unrealistic goals.